 Read also: Why you should go to Sumatra

-How touristy is northern Sumatra?
+How touristy is Northern Sumatra?

 The most “touristy” areas are Bukit Lawang and Lake Toba, but compared to hot spots like Thailand and Bali they are basically untouched!
 Tuktuk on Samosir Island at Lake Toba is very well set up for tourists, but in fact it is hardly really busy.
 I (Christine) have been there many times and it often it feels like a ghost town.
 Bukit Lawang also is used to tourists, but nowhere near crazy.
 Also during the day most people are trekking in the jungle and you can relax in the beautiful village or chat with the friendly locals.
 Aside from these two areas, tourism is not a focus for most of the area, and still so many amazing places to explore.